eeditiones/e-editiones-website/posts/embeding-tei-publisher-components.md

 ---
-title: "Embeding TEI Publisher Components in Wordpress"
+title: "TEI Publisher Components in Wordpress"
+lead: "How to embed TEI content into a Wordpress website"
 date: "2019-09-07"
 categories:
   - "tei-publisher"